dmsherazi/Battery-Management-System/firmware/README.md

 It is compiled with 'make CHARGER=x" where x = ORIG, 3PH or ICC.
 The ORIG algorithm is three phase, now deprecated as development is now centered on 3PH.

-(c) K. Sarkies 30/08/2014
+(c) K. Sarkies 01/09/2014

 TODO

 1. Firmware upload - from within the program.
 Base on stm32flash.
 2. Comms - test queue space available for each data message to send.
 3. Charger 3PH - add acceleration to pull overvoltage back quickly.
-4. Comms - additional commands for more configuration options.
-5. Comms - by default do not send messages until instructed, to save power.
-6. File - add file info (date) to GUI.
+4. File - add file info (date) to GUI.
-7. GUI - download feature (may cause saturation of the comms interface).
+5. GUI - download feature (may cause saturation of the comms interface).
-8. Measurement - Increase switching speed to 25kHz.
+6. Measurement - Increase switching speed to 25kHz.
 May need hardware changes.

 BUGS